 - Seek and obtain prior approval of the Department Chair and Dean by initiating a Participation Agreement Form (PDF, 60KB | Word doc, 52KB).

 Note that specific College guidelines may already exist – contact your department chair for additional requirements.

 Responsibilities of the Faculty Mentor

 The faculty mentor is responsible for the supervision of the Visiting Scholar’s activities within the department (including professional and university personnel matters), and for assistance with private issues for the entire duration of the visit.
-The Participation Agreement form must document each of these specific, significant issues that the faculty mentor must address (and the form captures the agreement of both the department and the visitor for same), including but not limited to:
+The Participation Agreement form (PDF, 60KB) must document each of these specific, significant issues that the faculty mentor must address (and the form captures the agreement of both the department and the visitor for same), including but not limited to:

 - Project description and project timeline

 - Use of equipment, supplies and services

 - Appropriate lab safety orientation, and other project hazards